Skip to main content

 What replaces IISpeed for IIS deployments?

-mod_pagespeed 1.1 ships a native IIS module with the same web.config surface IISpeed offered — same filters, same admin console, plus security patches, modern toolchain, and AVIF.
+mod_pagespeed 1.15 ships a native IIS module with the same web.config surface IISpeed offered — same filters, same admin console, plus security patches, current toolchain, and Cyclone Cache.

-WeAmp.PageSpeed is ASP.NET Core middleware.
-For classic ASP.NET / WebForms / MVC 5 on IIS, mod_pagespeed 1.1 for IIS is the right path — it's an IIS module, no application code changes required.
+WeAmp.PageSpeed.Sidecar is for ASP.NET Core.
+For classic ASP.NET / WebForms / MVC 5 on IIS, mod_pagespeed 1.15 for IIS is the right path — it's an IIS module, no application code changes required.

-Can I run both mod_pagespeed 1.1 and the NuGet middleware?
+Can I run both mod_pagespeed 1.15 for IIS and the WeAmp.PageSpeed.Sidecar package?

 Yes.
 Mixed environments are supported.
 Both reuse the same optimization core and share an admin console.